sayarkarmakar/sayarkarmakar.github.io/index.md

 </table>

 <h2> Recent Updates</h2>
+April 2021: Our [Paper](https://arxiv.org/abs/2009.07634) has receieved a minor typographical revision request from Electronic Journal of Statistics.

 Mar 2021: Our [Paper](https://arxiv.org/abs/2009.06007) is now accepted at Bayesian Analysis.

 Mar 2021: Inducted into Early Career Advisory Board for Journal of Multivariate Analysis.
 First such experience of being part of an editorial board team!